Goodness-of-fit testing of the distribution of posterior classification probabilities for validating model-based clustering: Goodness-of-fit testing of the conditional probabilities of classification

-and the alternative hypothesis
+and the alternative hypothesis $ \mathcal{H}_1:\, \exists \varphi \in \mathcal{E}, \mathbb{E}_{g_{\model^\star,\btheta^\star}}[\psi_{\model,\stheta,\varphi}(\bX)] \neq 0. $

 For the set of basis functions $\mathcal{E}$, indicator functions or multivariate Bernstein polynomials can be considered.
-Note that for any $\varphi$, it is easy to compute the empirical counterpart of the moment defined by the null hypothesis from an observed sample composed of independent observations drawn from $g_{\model^\star,\btheta^\star}$.
+Note that for any $\varphi$, it is easy to compute the empirical counterpart of the moment defined by the null hypothesis from an observed sample composed of independent observations drawn from $\{\model^\star,\btheta^\star\}$.
 To incorporate the null hypothesis into a testing procedure, two challenges must be addressed.
 First, the expectation defining the null hypothesis involves an infinite number of functions $\varphi$, whereas only a finite number of moment conditions can be tested in practice.
-Second, the parameter $\btheta_{\model,0}$ is unknown, and we only have access to its estimator $\wtheta$.
-Finally, the expectation $\mathbb{E}_{g_{\model,\btheta}}[\varphi( c_{\model,\btheta}(\bX)) ]$ is generally not explicit.
-Indeed, the distribution of the posterior probabilities of classification is generally not explicit.
-However, this expectation can be approximated numerically using Monte Carlo simulations, since it is easy to generate observations from a mixture model.
-Note that the accuracy of the approximation only depends on the number of simulations, and thus the user can choose a sufficiently large number of replications to make the approximation error negligible.
+Second, the parameter $\stheta$ is unknown, and we only have access to its estimator $\wtheta$.